What is Multi-Factor Authentication?

 The small inconvenience can save your company millions of dollars in the long run and ensure a smoother day-to-day workflow.

 In conclusion, multi-factor authentication is a crucial step in protecting your online identity and sensitive information.
 If it is available and offered, it is highly recommended to set it up.
 If you need assistance setting it up for your business, reach out to us.
 Protecting your online identity has never been more important, and MFA is the first step in doing so.
-Airiam will also be hosting a webinar on the topic of MFA in an upcoming webinar.
+Airiam also held a webinar on the topic of MFA recently.